 It would have been the largest city he had ever been in, with a population of around 100,000.
 It was also the most religiously divided, split roughly three ways between the Established Church, Dissenters and Catholics2.
 It was not the Georgian city we know, but a city of medieval and baroque churches, the odd Tudor survival and a sea of gable-fronted houses, frequently with shops below, often referred to as Dutch Billies.
 The large engraving at the top of Brookings map, showing not only the distant gables but multiple windmills could be a view of a Dutch town if not for the Dublin mountains behind it.
 The featured image above shows a view from the Phoenix Park, showing how compact the city still was, concentrated on the south side of the Liffey, with the old medieval city at its core.

 Besides those who remembered his grandfather, and a cousin of his father’s second wife married to a merchant, Hutcheson probably had few connections in the city.
-Given he was teaching for the first time, and teaching all the branches of university level study, he probably did not have time to miss them.
+Given he was teaching for the first time, and teaching all the branches of university level study, he likely did not have time to miss them.
 The Latin primers on logic, metaphysics and moral philosophy printed under his name in the 1740s laid out courses very similar to what was taught in Glasgow when Hutcheson was there, and were probably composed for his Dublin students6.
 However Hutcheson had not been taught the Glasgow courses in logic and metaphysics, so he would have had to have covered them himself before teaching them (read more on Hutcheson’s education here).

 Though Hutcheson was teaching at university level, he could not award degrees.
 Those seeking to be doctors, lawyers, ministers or others who had to have a degree would have to study their last year elsewhere, probably in Glasgow as Hutcheson had done.
 Trinity College in Dublin was effectively closed to them; to be conferred with a degree a student had to be a member of the Established Church (ie. the Church of Ireland).

 If Hutcheson was to turn from the front of Trinity College to look down Dame Street, the view was also very different to what we see today.
 On the right in 1721 there was a brick wall surrounding Chichester House (probably much like the wall at the front left of the picture above) where the Irish Parliament sat.
 Old and unimpressive, it was demolished in 1729.
 It was replaced with the building that, after some later additions, is now the Bank of Ireland on College Green.
 In the picture above from 1753, the domed roof of the original circular church of St Andrew can be seen over the houses to the left.
 On the right on Dame Street itself stands the equestrian statue of William III.
-Dame Street, lined with the gable-fronted houses known as “Dutch Billies”, many with shops on the ground floors, ran to Dublin Castle forming the backbone of what Michael Brown has called an axis of power: from the parliamentarians and Trinity fellows of College Green, past the centre of administration Dublin Castle (and the most fashionable coffee-shop, Lucas’s), down Cork Street to the Thosel (the merchants hall) and to the cathedrals: Christchurch within the old walls and, following Patrick’s Street, St Patricks outside them7.
+Dame Street, lined with the gable-fronted houses known as “Dutch Billies”, many with shops on the ground floors, ran to Dublin Castle forming the backbone of what Michael Brown has called an axis of power: from the parliamentarians and Trinity fellows of College Green, past the centre of administration Dublin Castle (and the most fashionable coffee-shop, Lucas’s), down Cork Street to the Thosel (the merchants hall) and on to the cathedrals: Christchurch within the old walls and, following Patrick’s Street, St Patricks outside them7.
 (For more on Dublin coffeeshops and other Dublin institutions read more here.)

 Turn right at the end of Dame St, however, and you plunged into the network of smaller streets, full of printers, taverns and lesser coffee-shops that lay between Dame Street and the river.
 This area centred on the Customs House, the most prominent building on the southern Liffey shore, where goods, including books and pamphlets, came in and where news and ideas arrived earliest.
 Blind Quay (now Exchange St) led to Essex Bridge (now the Grattan Bridge), the major crossing point to the suburbs developing on the north-side.